digitalinteraction/livingdata-docs/using-living-data-admin-panel.md

 Once participants are setup in the system using the steps above, you can initiate emailing them all with their introduction email, which includes a unique link for them to login.

-Just visit https://mylivingdata.com/users/sendintro/1 in your browser once you have logged in.
+Just visit [https://mylivingdata.com/users/sendintro/1](https://mylivingdata.com/users/sendintro/1) in your browser once you have logged in.
+Emails wil only be sent once, independent on how many times you have visited this link.

 ## Print Functions

+We advise setting up your sync workflow before any deployment starts.

+You can print out the following documents:

+* Box Labels:
+  * Inidividual pages with deployment group information which can be used for labelling boxes of envelopes ready for collection.
+*